spaceman68/AERO_3320_System_Dynamics_Lab_Manuals/Lab_1/Lab_1.md

   height: auto;
   /* Magic! */
   max-width: 50vw;>
-  <figcaption>Figure 2.
-Wiring schematic of the Arduino Uno (Rev3) Platform.
-Wiring Diagram created using Fritzing.  </figcaption>
+  <figcaption>Figure 3.
+An example of an original signal, quantized signal and noise.  </figcaption>
 </figure>

 The simplest way to quantize a signal is to choose the digital amplitude value closest to the original analog amplitude.
-This example shows the original analog signal (green), the quantized signal (black dots), the signal reconstructed from the quantized signal (yellow) and the difference between the original signal and the reconstructed signal (red).
+This example shows the original analog signal (<code style="color : Green">green</code>), the quantized signal (black dots), the signal reconstructed from the quantized signal (<code style="color : Yellow">yellow</code>) and the difference between the original signal and the reconstructed signal ((<code style="color : Red">red</code>)).
 The difference between the original signal and the reconstructed signal is the quantization error and, in this simple quantization scheme, is a deterministic function of the input signal.

 An ADC can be modeled as two processes: sampling and quantization.
 Sampling converts a voltage signal (function of time) into a discrete-time signal (sequence of real numbers).
 Quantization replaces each real number with an approximation from a finite set of discrete values (levels), which is necessary for storage and processing by numerical methods.
 Most commonly, these discrete values are represented as fixed-point words (either proportional to the waveform values or compounded) or floating-point words.
 Common word-lengths are 8-bit (256 levels), 16-bit (65,536 levels), 32-bit (4.3 billion levels), and so on, though any number of quantization levels is possible (not just powers of two).
 Quantizing a sequence of numbers produces a sequence of quantization errors which is sometimes modeled as an additive random signal called quantization noise because of its stochastic behavior.
 The more levels a quantizer uses, the lower is its quantization noise power.